alshdavid/BorrowScript/README.md

 # Language Design

-TypeScript BC is a derivative subset of the existing TypeScript language with the addition of keywords and concepts to enable the use of borrow checking.
+BorrowScript is a derivative subset of the existing TypeScript language with the addition of keywords and concepts to enable the use of borrow checking.

-TSBC is not compatible with existing TypeScript code or libraries.
-TypeScript BC aims to co-exist as an independent language that inherits the fantastic type system from TypeScript and applies the borrow checker concept from Rust.
+BorrowScript is not compatible with existing TypeScript code or libraries.
+BorrowScript aims to co-exist as an independent language that inherits the fantastic type system from TypeScript and applies the borrow checker concept from Rust.

 For the most part, you can look at the existing TypeScript language specification and apply the borrow checker additions to it.